Scaling Symmetry and Carrollian Gravity: Review of Carroll geometry

-where $\tau_\mu$ is a nowhere-vanishing covector that defines the temporal direction.
-Thus, $h_{\mu\nu}$ acts as a projector onto the spatial directions orthogonal to it.
 The vector $\tau^\mu$ and the metric $h_{\mu\nu}$ are by definition invariant under local homogeneous Carroll transformation.
 In fact, under a general coordinate transformation with parameter $\xi^\mu$ and local spatial rotation transformations with parameters $\lambda^{ab}$ we have \cite{Hartong:2015xda}: